AliceLR/megazeux/contrib/rad/README.md

 * A bugfix for MIDI instrument validation in the player.
 A MIDI instrument is 7 bytes long including the first algorithm byte; the final byte is a "volume" byte that appears in the tracker but is not present in the documentation.
-  The validator only skips 6 bytes.
+  The vanilla validator only skips 6 bytes.
 * A bugfix for MIDI instrument processing in the player.
 The vanilla player will ignore processing an entire row when it encounters a line that would play a MIDI instrument, causing it to ignore effects and riffs.